England lifts Covid curbs as scientists warn of surge in cases

 After the success of the vaccination programme — which has now offered at least one dose to every adult in Britain — the government says any risks to hospital care are manageable.

-But professor Neil Ferguson from Imperial College London warned that Britain was on course for 100,000 cases a day, as the Delta variant of Covid runs out of control.
+But professor Neil Ferguson from Imperial College London warned that Britain was on course for 100,000 cases a day, as the Delta variant runs out of control.

-“The real question is, do we get to double that or even higher?
-And that’s where the crystal ball starts to fail,” he told BBC television.
+“The real question is, do we get to double that or even higher?” he told BBC television.

 “We could get to 2,000 hospitalisations a day, 200,000 cases a day, but it’s much less certain,” he said.